-TR – 08 – 1-Tolling of Highways and Multi-Modal Transit Components
+TR – 08 – 1-Tolling and Managed Lanes on Colorado Roadways

 WHEREAS it is necessary that all Coloradans who utilize the state’s transportation system contribute to the cost of constructing and maintaining that system; and